jsa4000/Getting-Started-NodeJS/README.md

 Following an example to install and create an Express application.

-	//Create and initialize "package.json"// follow the steps in the wizard to create this file. npm init
+	//Create and initialize "package.json"
+	//Follow the steps in the wizard to create this file.

-	// When entry point: (index.js) // index.js o app.js et..
+	//    Important: Set the entry point: (index.js) // index.js o app.js et..
+	npm init

 	// Install Express dependences.
 	npm install express --save   // Remove Save for temporary dependences